burdzwastaken/hadolint-action/README.md

 `HADOLINT_ACTION_DOCKERFILE_FOLDER` | `.` | Which directory the `Dockerfile` to run hadolint on resides in.
 Relative to the root of the repository.
 `HADOLINT_ACTION_COMMENT` | `true` | Set to `false` to disable commenting back on the PR with the violations found in the `Dockerfile`.

+## In Action

 ![demo](images/hadolint-action.png)

 ## TODO
-* Let users supply their own configuration file
+* Let users supply their own `hadolint.yaml` and/or trusted registries passed through
 * Multiple `Dockerfile` support